 As a woman, your mental health concerns are impacted greatly by a variety of biological and environmental factors.
-Dr. Ifeanyi Olele of Genesis Psychiatric Solutions in McLean, Virginia and Washington, DC is highly trained and experienced in many factors of women’s mental health and is even certified in perinatal-related disorders, including depression and anxiety.
+Dr. Ifeanyi Olele of Genesis Psychiatric Solutions in Fairfax, VA, Alexandria, VA, Washington, DC, Los Angeles, CA & Boca Raton, FL is highly trained and experienced in many factors of women’s mental health and is even certified in perinatal-related disorders, including depression and anxiety.
 If you’re struggling with postpartum depression, perimenopause- or menopause-related anxieties, or premenstrual dysphoric disorder (PMDD), don’t delay scheduling a consultation with Dr. Olele.
 Make an appointment today online or by phone to learn more about available treatment options.

 Premenstrual dysphoric disorder (PMDD) is a severe form of premenstrual syndrome (PMS).
 This condition causes both emotional and physical symptoms that can sometimes become debilitating.